Tag Archives: Amber Heard

 The Danish Girl (2015), Eddie Redmayne

 Directed by Tom Hooper, The Danish Girl is a love story based on a book of the same name by David Ebershoff.
-The lives of real people / artists in the 1930s, Lili Elbe and Gerda Wegener is at the centre of Hooper’s film.
-We meet the pair in the lead up to the point that Lili’s journey into becoming a transgender pioneer begins.
+The lives of real people/artists in the 1930s, Lili Elbe and Gerda Wegener, are at the centre of Hooper’s film.
+We meet the pair in the lead-up to the point that Lili’s journey into becoming a transgender pioneer begins.

 Considering the movie’s subject matter and the period in which The Danish Girl is set, you’d be right to assume that life was not easy for Lili long before and especially the moment she decided to be her true self.
 I find myself very glad to have been exposed to Lili and Gerda’s story at a time when, though very slowly indeed, humanity would appear to be moving in the right direction – at least as far as the LGBTQ cause is concerned.
 Everything feels more hopeful as a result.